 Confers with the regional offices to align on the supplemental inspection plans for plants in Column 4 of the Action Matrix.

-05.06 Regional Director, Division of Reactor Projects (DRP), Division of Reactor Safety (DRS
+05.06 Regional Director, Division of Reactor Projects (DRP), Division of Reactor Safety (DRS), Division of Operating Reactor Safety (DORS), or Division of Radiological Safety and Security (DRSS)

 Approves proposals by the regional offices to not count an old design issue in the assessment process.